 You may be asking: “Ok, so I’m doing it… but nothing will come out.
 What gives?”
 If you are attempting to re-lactate, then that is normal.
 You will most likely see SOMETHING come out, even if it is your first time.
 Women’s breasts will almost always release some liquid.
 Breast ducts are living tissue and fluids are always present or the ducts would dry out.
 That is the reason that the American Cancer Society no longer suggests that you squeeze your nipples during a Breast Self-Examination… you will almost always get something to come out.
 What they now recommend that you look for when you do a Breast Self-Examination, is to be aware if one or both breasts voluntarily emits liquids (without any squeezing).
 Also, be sure to note whether the liquids are pink or red in color (white, yellow, even green and black are usually ok), or if one breast has lately started to emit a fluid for no apparent reason.
 Obviously, when you are lactating you will get involuntary emission from your nipples, but you will know what that is and why you are getting it.

-It is also very critical that this happens on a REGULAR basis.
+It is also very critical that these sessions happen on a REGULAR basis.
 Our bodies really do love to be extremely punctual.
 We are true clock-watchers without knowing it.
 If you express every three hours on Saturday and Sunday, then only do it twice a day through the week, your breasts will figure that you are “weaning your baby” and will reduce the amount of milk they make.

 If you are trying to start lactation without the advantage of having delivered a child recently, I would strongly encourage you to do either oral expression (baby’s or partner’s mouth on your breast) or manual expression for a minimum of ten to fifteen minutes for EACH BREAST, each session.
 You will not be getting milk right away, but by continuing this "dry" nursing or expression, you are sending the message of what you are expecting from your breasts.
 After you are producing some milk for a few minutes of the session, continue to do the expressing past the end of your milk, for the full ten to fifteen minutes, so you will have more milk after the next few sessions.
 Your breasts will rise to the occasion.
 This is how you tell them that you want more then a dribble.